chrisosaurus/linear_hash/README.md

 Internal implementation
 -----------------------

-Linear hash is an unhardened linear probing hash backed by a dense array.
+Linear hash is an unhardened linear probing unordered hash backed by a dense array.

 Every incoming key is first hashed, this hash is then taken and modulo-d to find an appropriate slot for it, if this slot is already occupied then linear probing